0xC0000054/avif-format/README.md

 The Rec.
 2100 HLG transfer function is not supported, these images will be loaded as SDR 16-bits-per-channel documents.

 32-bits-per-channel documents can be saved as HDR AVIF files using the following transfer functions and bit-depths:
-Rec.
+* Rec.
 2100 PQ using either 10-bits-per-channel or 12-bits-per-channel.
-SMPTE 428-1 using 12-bits-per-channel.
+* SMPTE 428-1 using 12-bits-per-channel.

+32-bits-per-channel documents can also be saved as 10-bit or 12-bit SDR AVIF files using the `None, clip` transfer characteristic.

 This plug-in uses [libheif](https://github.com/strukturag/libheif) with the [AOM](https://aomedia.googlesource.com/aom/) decoder and encoder.